ASVAB Test: Find Your Best Career Match

 - During your test session, review the instructions as many times as you need to feel comfortable taking the test.

 - Be sure the answer you have selected is the one you want to select, as you aren’t allowed to return to a question once you have answered it.

-- If time is running short, try to read and legitimately answer the questions, rather than filling in random guesses for the remaining items, as the CEP iCAT applies a relatively large penalty when several incorrect answers are provided toward the end of a subtest.
+- If time is running short, try to read and legitimately answer the questions, rather than filling in random guesses for the remaining items, as the ASVAB CEP iCAT applies a relatively large penalty when several incorrect answers are provided toward the end of a subtest.

-To help prepare for tests:
+To help prepare for the ASVAB test:

 March2Success provides general test preparation materials for ACT, SAT, and high school completion.
 Studying the material at this site in the following areas may help you improve your ASVAB score: Mathematics knowledge, arithmetic reasoning, paragraph comprehension, and vocabulary skills.